 - A range of after school activities for children, with pupil premium children prioritised

-- Ensuring good attendance through regular contact from parental engagement staff and attendance officer.
+- Encouraging good attendance through regular contact from parental engagement staff and attendance officer.

-- Engaging parents and carers with the learning taking place in school, through parent learning events, a range of support workshops and shared learning sessions.
+- Engaging parents and carers with the learning taking place in school, through class dojo

 - Seeking support from external agencies, where necessary, to enable pupils’ needs to be fully understood.